Overview

 - Structural necessity: Non-injective projection is not optional but required under ontological uniqueness and effective observability.

-- Bounded relaxation: A universal saturation constraint on relaxation gradients ensures infrared uniqueness and excludes locally injective collapse.
+- Bounded relaxation: a universal saturation constraint on relaxation gradients ensures infrared uniqueness and selects the Born–Infeld-like effective action.

-- Single-substrate ontology: one pre-geometric relational entity $\chi$, not a field on spacetime.
+- Single-substrate ontology: one static relational entity $\chi$, not a field on spacetime.

 - Projection hierarchy: spacetime quantities arise only in projectable regimes via $\chi_{\text{eff}}$.